sendgrid/docs/content/docs/ui/sending-email/how-to-send-an-email-with-dynamic-transactional-templates.md

 It is important to note 2 sections of this call when using dynamic templates:

 In order to send dynamic content, you need to specify a JSON blob containing the dynamic data your template will use in the `dynamic_template_data` object.
 The Handlebars script you write will refer to the values in your JSON blob by referencing the JSON key, check out [these examples]({{root_url}}/ui/sending-email/using-handlebars/#handlebarjs-reference).
 This Handlebars templating can be used in the text, html, and subject lines of your template.
-The total collective size of your dynamic data may not exceed 10,000 bytes per personalization object.

 ```
          "dynamic_template_data":{
             "total":"$ 239.85",